metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Tom Brady finally made hay at the end of the second quarter, in part thanks to a two-minute offense in which Tom found Leonard Fournette on multiple occasions on flat routes.

+Tampa Bay's adjustments in the second half mainly came in the form of running the ball more.
+It's working though.

 **TB Pass Rush**
 Hits: 4
 Hurries: 5